 The current research has filled several critical knowledge gaps in transformational leadership and organizational performance.
-Future research can enrich research topics in leadership with other leadership styles such as servant leadership or participatory leadership to contribute to developing the body of knowledge.
+Future research can enrich research topics in leadership or participatory leadership to contribute to developing the body of knowledge.
 Cross-cultural comparison is one characteristic that distinguishes managing a learning organization can generalize the research context in future research.